64kramsystem/rpi_vpn_router/README.md

 - insert the SD card and plug the ethernet dongle to the RPi, then boot it;
 - connect the Wifi access point to the Ethernet dongle.

-Enjoy the RPi3 VPN router!
+Enjoy the RPi VPN router!